-Our trustee believes the integration of sustainable investing concepts, sometimes referred to as environmental, social and governance (ESG) factors, to have an influence on the long-term investment outcomes of the fund.
+Our trustee believes the integration of sustainable investing concepts, often referred to as environmental, social and governance (ESG) factors, has an influence on the long-term investment outcomes of the fund.
 We therefore consider these factors when determining the fund’s investment strategy.

 Each investment manager may have its own policy on the extent to which labour standards or environmental, social and ethical issues are taken into account when making investment decisions.
 The policies of each individual manager are considered when selecting managers and monitoring their management of ESG factors and risks.